Boarding Services at AHSH

 Special arrangements may be made if a drop-off time is needed after 5:00 PM (Monday – Friday) or 11:00 AM Saturday, but no drop offs or pick-ups can occur after 6:00 PM.

-Boarding discharge is available anytime we are open, as well as a pre-arranged 4 PM pick-up on Sunday.
-Please note Sunday pick-up must be scheduled with the front desk and does include an overnight stay charge from Sunday to Monday.
-Dogs will be released in the lower level and cats in the main hospital entrance.
-If your dog and cat are both boarding, both may be picked up in the lower level
+Boarding discharge is available anytime we are open, as well as a pre-arranged Sunday pick-up.
+Please note Sunday pick-up must be pre-paid, scheduled with the front desk and does include an overnight stay charge from Sunday to Monday.
+Dogs will be released in the lower level at 4:00 PM and cats in the main hospital entrance at 4:30 PM.
+Medical boarding pets may also be released at the upper level main hospital entrance at 4:30 PM.
+If your dog and cat are both boarding, both may be picked up in the lower level.
+Again, please be sure to confirm with the front desk when you schedule your pet’s boarding reservation if you would like to pick your pet up on a Sunday.

 - A change in your pet’s diet can cause an upset stomach and diarrhea.
 Please bring your pet’s own food upon admission.
 We can feed your pet our “in-house” diet, Purina EN for dogs and Purina EN for cats (gastrointestinal friendly).

 - Please bring any medications your pet is taking, including prescriptions and supplements.
-A medication/supplement form must be completed prior to boarding admission (see medication log.)
+A medication/supplement form must be completed prior to boarding admission (see forms).

 - We will provide both bedding and food/water bowls.
 You are welcome to bring any toys and snacks that your pet regularly enjoys.
 We highly recommend bringing a kong and kong stuffing for your dog.
 We have these products available for purchase at our front desk.